 Kayaking in Missouri can be a wonderful adventure.
 If you need some ideas of where to get started, checkout my recent post.

-I am going to focus on kayaking Lake Taneycomo, in Branson, Missouri for a minute.
-So, come take a trip with me and let’s explore a hidden kayaking gem.
+I am going to focus on kayaking in Branson on Lake Taneycomo for a minute.
+Come take a trip with me and let’s explore a hidden kayaking gem.

 Where is Lake Taneycomo

 Lake Taneycomo is nestled in the heart of the Ozarks in Branson, Missouri.
 It’s name alone tells you where it is.
 Taneycomo is the combination of Taney County Missouri, or Taney co mo.
 I know, ingenious!

 Branson is known for its musical shows ranging from Country to some good ol’ 50s and 60s, to some Classic Rock n Roll and sweet Gospel.
 Branson boasts of things to do with the family and lots of places to eat.
 It also has 1.5 miles of boardwalk along the bank of Lake Taneycomo that also houses the Branson Landing.

 Lake Taneycomo was the first of now several reservoirs on the White River.
 It began in 1913 when the Ozark Beach Dam in Powersite was constructed.
 Nothing more than a widening of the White River and hosting a number of species of sport fish native to the river.